alxbryann/budgetTracker/README.md

 # 📊 BudgetTracker

-**FOC (Financial Obligations Calendar)** is an open-source **Java Swing desktop application** designed to help users **organize, track, and visualize their financial obligations**.
+**BudgetTracker** is an open-source **Java Swing desktop application** designed to help users **organize, track, and visualize their financial obligations, incomes, and budgets**.

-The goal of FOC is to provide a simple yet powerful tool to manage **income, expenses, and commitments**, ensuring better financial planning and avoiding missed payments.
+The goal of BudgetTracker is to provide a simple yet powerful tool to manage **income, expenses, and commitments**, ensuring better financial planning and avoiding missed payments.

 ---